Jeffrey's Murderer- I'm a killer. Am I a lesbian too?

 The whole house was dark.
 In the fading light I could see that the paint on the house was peeling and several shutters were missing from the windows.
 The shutters that remained hung at odd angles, giving the house a sinister look.
 "I bet the neighborhood kids stay away from this place on Halloween," I thought to myself.

-I double checked the house number that April had written down, sure that it was wrong.
+I double checked the house number that Emily had written down, sure that it was wrong.
 This place looked abandoned, for crying out loud!
-April didn't appear to be lacking for money or anything.
+Emily didn't appear to be lacking for money or anything.
 She wore name-brand clothing and used expensive electronics.
 Why wouldn't they fix the paint and the shutters?

 My own family didn't have a lot of extra money, but we painted the house every few years, and my father, who owned a hardware store, was a fanatic about making repairs.
 My mother tended our little flower gardens, and everything always looked nice and well-kept.
 My parents thought it was good advertising for the store.

 I got out of the car, feeling relieved.
-April's grandmother jumped out of the passenger seat and grabbed my hand.
+Emily's grandmother jumped out of the passenger seat and grabbed my hand.

-"You must be Lee!
-April's told me so much about you.
+"You must be Corey!
+Emily's told me so much about you.
 And by 'so much', I mean almost nothing."
 She elbowed me in the ribs.
 "I hope you like ziti.
 Dinner will be ready in half an hour."

-She went to the back of the car to get her things, and April led me up the sidewalk.
+She went to the back of the car to get her things, and Emily led me up the sidewalk.

 "C'mon.
 I'm sorry we're late."